Cod-e-Codes/codesleuth/README.md

 This project is released under the MIT License; please credit the original author in any forks or derivative works.

+> **Commercial Use:**
+> If your organization is interested in using CodeSleuth in a proprietary, enterprise, or commercial environment and would like dedicated support, licensing, or integration help, please [contact the maintainer](mailto:cod.e.codes.dev@gmail.com) to discuss commercial licensing options.

 ---

 ## Links